GPT-Engineer-App/certi-stark-auth/README.md

-# certi-stark-auth
+# SecureLink

 Objective:
-Create the "AuthentiCert" microservice, a blockchain-based system for issuing and verifying digital file certificates using StarkWare's StarkEx.
+Create the "UnGenerated" microservice, a blockchain-based system for issuing and verifying digital file certificates using StarkWare's StarkEx.
 This system will use zk-STARK technology to ensure scalability, privacy, and security, setting a new standard for digital file authentication.

 Microservice Specifications: